Once when I asked a Product Manager about their product vision & mission, they said it was all fluff and didn't really do anything!

 The research team might have already conducted user interviews or have some research on these pains and gains.

-They may also have a differential perspective to the idea you have which is great to avoid the problem of different types of biases product managers face.
+They may also have a different perspective to the idea you have which is great to avoid the problem of different types of biases product managers face.

 Pro tip: Join the researchers in future research sessions with customers.
-This can be instrumental in understanding what customers really need (not want!) and give you first hand understanding of the customers point of view (POV).
+This can be instrumental in understanding what customers really need (not want!) and give you a first-hand understanding of the customer's point of view (POV).

 Example of product needs - pains and gains